prebid/prebid.github.io/adops/setting-up-prebid-native-in-dfp.md

 {: .alert.alert-danger :}
 **Native impression and click tracking requirements**
-Any link that should fire a click tracker needs to include a `data-adid` attribute set to `hb_adid`.
+Any link that should fire a click tracker needs to include a `pbAdId` attribute set to `hb_adid`.
 This attribute is required because the script needs the bidId/adId, which can be filled in only by the targeting key on the ad server, not from within the script.

 If this creative is served, it will fire impression trackers on load.
 Clicking the link will fire the click tracker and the link will work as normal, in this case going to the `hb_native_linkurl` destination.